amirbrd/bike-share-balancing/README.md

 ### Key Findings

 - **Balanced Stations**: A majority of stations fell into Cluster 0, indicating balanced usage.
-- **Over-Utilized Stations**: Stations in Cluster 2 were identified as over-utilized drop-off points, which may require additional bikes to meet demand.
+- **Over-Utilized Stations**: Stations in Cluster 2 were identified as over-utilized drop-off points.
-- **Under-Utilized Stations**: Stations in Cluster 3 had significant discrepancies, indicating potential inefficiencies in bike distribution.
+- **Under-Utilized Stations**: Stations in Cluster 3 had significant discrepancies.

 ### Interactive Map